ArturoDent/custom-language-properties/README.md

 The built-in `vscode.languages.setLanguageConfiguration()` can only use the above settings.
 Some other language configuration properties can be set in other ways:

-* Autoclosing behavior with the `editor.autoClosingQuotes` and `editor.autoClosingBrackets` settings.
+* Autoclosing behavior with the `Editor: Auto Closing Quotes` and `Editor: Auto Closing Brackets` settings.
-* Autosurrounding behavior with the `editor.autoSurround` setting.
+* Autosurrounding behavior with the `Editor: Auto Surround` setting.
+* Autoclosing comments with the `Editor: Auto Closing Comments` setting..

 The *default* values are shown where available in the completion suggestion pop-up.
 Intellisense will complete the default values - you can add or modify those values.
 You do not need to include the default values, they will automatically be added for you.